lr-m/ESPIR-Crypto-Ticker/README.md

 # ESPIR

-ESPIR is an ESP8266 powered Crypto Ticker that uses an ST7735 TFT screen to display statistics and a candle chart for various cryptocurrencies, as well as a configured portfolio.
+ESPIR is an ESP8266 powered Crypto Ticker and Portfolio Tracker that uses an ST7735 TFT screen to display statistics and a candle chart for various cryptocurrencies, as well as a configured portfolio.
 It utilises an IR remote for configuration and user input.
 This device is powered by the CoinGecko API.

 ![banner](https://user-images.githubusercontent.com/47477832/186010050-b5c61aa1-e33b-4f22-beec-9d5df50403ed.png)